-Effective October 1, 2023, each of the NEOs other than Mr. Stonestreet (who will be retiring as Executive Chairman on November 13, 2023) received increases in their base salaries that were merit-based and to maintain such salaries at approximately the 50th percentile of the survey benchmark data for their positions.
+Effective October 1, 2023, each of the NEOs other than Mr. Stonestreet (who retired as Executive Chairman on November 13, 2023) and Ms. Pelletier (whose base salary increased from \$246,838 to \$293,000 with her promotion to Chief Operations and People Officer on July 31, 2023) received increases in their base salaries that were merit-based and to maintain such salaries at approximately the 50th percentile of the market compensation data for their positions.
 These changes are reflected in the following table.

 Base Salary Base Salary Percentage

-Name Before Increase After Increase Change
+Name Before Increas e After Increase Change

-C. Hunter Westbrook \$ 550,000 \$ 600,000 9.09%
+C. Hunter Westbrook \$ 55 \$ \$ 600,000 9.09%

-Tony J. VunCannon 280,830 320,000 13.95
+Tony J. VunCannon 28 80,830 320,000 13.95

-Kristin Y. Powell 285,000 296,400 4.00
+Kristin Y. Powell 28 35,000 296,400 4.00

-John F. Sprink, II 285,000 296,400 4.00
+John F. Sprink, II 28 35,000 296,400 4.00

-Keith J. Houghton 262,032 273,000 4.19

 Annual Incentives.
-Under the Senior Leadership Incentive Plan, participating executive officers are generally eligible to earn an annual cash bonus ranging from 50% to 150% of their targeted incentive award opportunities based on the extent to which certain weighted performance goals have been achieved relative to a targeted level of performance.
+Under the Senior Leadership Incentive Plan, participating executive officers are generally eligible to earn a cash bonus ranging from 50% to 150% of their targeted incentive award opportunities based on the extent to which certain weighted performance goals have been achieved relative to a targeted level of performance.
 Executive officers receive a payout of 50% of their targeted incentive award opportunity if actual performance under a performance goal is at the threshold (minimum) level of performance, 100% of their targeted incentive award opportunity if actual performance is at the target level of performance, and 150% of their targeted incentive award opportunity if actual performance, subject to the discretion of the Compensation Committee to modify awards.
+Interpolation is used to calculate incentive payouts when performance falls between threshold and stretch.